aarneranta/gf-math/v3/README.md

 ## The Informath project

 The Informath project addresses the problem of translating between formal and informal languages for mathematics.
 It aims to translate between multiple formal and informal languages in all directions.
-At the time of writing, the formal languages included are Agda, Dedukti, and Lean.
-The only informal language is English, but more languages will be added soon.
+The formal languages included are Agda, Coq, Dedukti, and Lean.
+The informal languages are English, French, and Swedish.
+More languages will be added later.

 Informath started in early 2024, but it has a background of a long tradition of translating between formal and informal languages by using GF, Grammatical Framework.
 New relevance for this task has been created by recent attempts to "teach mathematics" to Artificial Intelligence (AI) systems.
 These contemporary systems, such as Google's AlphaProof, combine machine learning (e.g. large language models) with formal proof systems, to guarantee the correctness of results.
 In this context,